maartensap/riveter-nlp/README.md

 #### `plot_scores_for_doc(doc_id, number_of_scores=10, title="Personas by Score", frequency_threshold=0)`

-Create a bar ploto showing the final scores across the dataset.
+Create a bar plot showing the final scores for a single document.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |